 Army Special Forces will concentrate on rebuilding their regional expertise and relationships in parts of the world, Army Lt.
-Gen. Charles T. Cleveland, commander of U.S. Army Special Operations Command, reported.
+Gen. Charles T. Cleveland, commander of U.S. Army Special Operations Command, said.

 And Marine Corps Special Forces Command, the newest of special operations components, will work to institute a cultural shift that maximizes the myriad technologies developed during the past decade-plus of conflict, Marine Corps Col. Mike Sweeney, the deputy MARSOC commander, told the group.

 Navy Adm.
-William H. McRaven, U.S. Special Operations Command commander, opened the conference telling participants to think of a future that extends beyond the high-profile missions heralded in best-sellers and across the big screen.
+William H. McRaven, U.S. Special Operations Command commander, opened the conference by telling participants to think of a future that extends beyond the high-profile missions heralded in best sellers and across the big screen.

 "The fact of the matter is that [counterterrorism] piece that we do better than anybody in the world ... is a small part of our portfolio," he said.
 "The broader part of our portfolio is about how we build partner capacity [and] how we link with our allies and partners overseas so that we can help them take care of their problems so that we don't end up having to do [counterterrorism]."

 U.S. special operators "will continue to take care of the bad guys and rescue the good guys better than anybody in the world.''

 But by helping partner nations build their own capacity, McRaven said, "they can take care of their own security problems ...[and] do the things that we now don't have to put U.S. forces against.
 That is the value of U.S. special operations forces as we go forth in the future.''